Yudit HOWTO

 6.5 yudit.label.foreground

-The foreground color of labels-like windows.
+The foreground color of labels and buttons..

 ---------------------------------------------------------------------